GhentCDH/Python-db-dev/README.md

 To format Python code via the ruff formatter, execute `pdm run ruff format src`.
 Ruff is also add as a pdm dependency.

-The python image is based of the standard Python docker image but adds a couple extra packages to interact with the database and allow to install
+The python image is based of the standard Python docker image but adds a couple of extra packages to interact with the database and installs the pdm manager.

 ## Credits